hl7au/au-fhir-pd/input/intro-notes/StructureDefinition-au-pd-location-intro.md

-Australian Location Directory Entry Profile

-Provider directory entry for a location.
-In this profile this defines the service delivery location by address at a minimum.
+This profile defines the service delivery location by address at a minimum.